The Gut-Brain Axis: How Your Gut Can Affect Your Emotions & Mood

 Yes, your gut can affect your emotions.
 This connection explains why you may feel nauseous before doing something nerve-wracking, or experience pain during times of stress.
 This does not mean however that gastrointestinal conditions are merely psychological.
 Psychosocial factors, such as stress or depression can influence the gut.
 People with gastrointestinal conditions actually often feel pain more acutely because their brains are more responsive to pain signals from the gut.
 Stress can make this pain feel even worse.

 Research supports the idea that managing stress, anxiety, or depression can improve symptoms of gastrointestinal conditions.
-Psychologically-based treatments often help more in digestive symptoms compared to conventional medical treatments alone [3].
+In many cases, psychologically-based treatments can often help provide greater relief in digestive symptoms compared to conventional medical treatments alone [3].

 What are the signs of gut health impacting your mood?